Driving While License Invalid or Suspended

 While it may not seem like a serious criminal charge when compared to an arrest for DWI or assault, an arrest for Driving While License Invalid (DWLI) or Driving While License Suspended (DWLS) is a serious criminal offense in the State of Texas.
 A conviction can subject you to jail time, fines and surcharges.
 If you have a previous conviction for DWLI or DWLS, the new charge can be enhanced to a higher level charge.

 Defense attorney Kevin Bennett handles driving while license suspended and driving while license invalid charges in Travis County.
-If you are face charges of DWLS or DWLI in Travis County courts, call The Law Office of Kevin Bennett today at (512) 476-4626 to set up a free consultation.
+If you are face charges of DWLS or DWLI in Travis County courts, call The Law Office of Kevin Bennett today at (512) 476-4626 to set up a free consultation with an experienced Austin suspended license attorney.

 Penalties for Driving While License Invalid in Texas